jobrouter/typo3-connector/Documentation/Developer/Index.rst

 You can use the TYPO3 JobRouter Connector as a starting point for your own logic, for example, to synchronise JobData tables or retrieve archive documents.
-Since this extension relies on the :doc:`JobRouter Client
-<jobrouter-client:introduction>` library, you can get a :php:`RestClient`
-object to call the JobRouter® REST API.
+Since this extension relies on the `JobRouter REST Client`_ library, you can get a :php:`RestClient` object to call the JobRouter® REST API.

 Example
 -------